Killing of Richard Oland: Retrial

 For the retrial, Dennis' defense team focused on several aspects of the case which mainly boiled down to the timeline of events.
-They also succeeded in having a trial decided by judge only.
+Before the re-trial eventually started, the judge declared a mis-trial after it was found that a member of the local police force had used the police computer to gather information about members of the jury pool that could have been used to stack the jury in the prosecution's favour.
+This led to the trial being decided by the judge only.
 Based on the evidence of three witnesses, they established a reasonable doubt as to whether Dennis could have been at the scene of the crime when it occurred.
 Video evidence showed Dennis in Rothesay by about 7:30pm on the night of his father's death; two witnesses who had been in the building in a shop below Richard's office had testified hearing several thumping noises coming from upstairs between 7:30 and 8:00pm.
 While one of the two witnesses later recanted his estimate on the time he heard the sounds on the stand, his initial statement held.
 Another witness, who was sitting in a bar across the street, said he saw an unknown man exiting Richard's office building around the same time.
 Video evidence confirmed the timing of his assertion.
 Finally, the defence team established the presence of a vehicle parked near the office and leaving seven minutes later, corresponding with the alleged time of the murder.
 On July 19, 2019, Dennis Oland was found not guilty on retrial.